danielabar/meblog/src/markdown/learning-from-screencasts.md

 Sometimes you'll run into an issue where your code doesn't produce the same result as the instructor's or errors, doesn't compile etc. There are several reasons for this.
 Don't shrug and skip over this.
 It's important to investigate why your result is different.
 Here are some possible reasons:

 **Bug in your code:** Review your code carefully and compare it to instructors for any typos.
-This is the root cause of many issues I've encountered in my years of doing screencasts.
+This is the root cause of many issues I've encountered in my years of learning from screencasts.

 **Version mismatches:** It's possible that you have a different version of the language, library, framework etc. than what the instructor has installed.
 Go back to the beginning of the course and check if it mentions what version(s) are being used, then make sure to install those on your system.
-Many languages have version managers to make it easy to switch between projects using different versions such as nvm, pyenv, rbenv, etc. Use these wherever possible.
+Many languages have version managers to make it easy to switch between projects using different versions such as [nvm](https://github.com/nvm-sh/nvm), [pyenv](https://github.com/pyenv/pyenv), [rbenv](https://github.com/rbenv/rbenv), etc. Use these wherever possible.

 **Operating system mismatch:** You'll be able to tell what operating system the instructor is using from the video recordings of their screen.
 Windows and Mac are the most common, with the occasional instructor using Linux.
 It can happen that some code could be operating-system specific such as file paths and line endings.
 If you encounter this, update the code for your OS.